gembalisandesh/WeatherApplication/README.md

-# WeatherApp-SwiftUI
+# WeatherApplication

-WeatherApp-SwiftUI is a weather application built using SwiftUI and Combine.
+WeatherApplication is a weather application built using SwiftUI and Combine.
 It provides real-time weather updates for the user's current location or a specified city.
 The app utilizes the OpenWeatherMap API to fetch weather data and displays it in an intuitive and user-friendly interface.

 ## Features